signalfx/tracing-examples/zipkin-brave-java-spring-boot-web/README.md

 $ java -jar target/coin-flip-service-with-zipkin-0.0.1-SNAPSHOT.jar
 ```

-## 4. Make requests to the application to generate `Spans`
+## 4. Make requests to the application to generate spans

 Open <http://localhost:8080/flip> in your browser.

 # Illustrated Concepts

 ## Defining a subspan

 The example application sends spans to SignalFx for 100% of requests.
 Most of
 the instrumentation is done by the `Zipkin Spring` library.
-The
+The [main
-[main application]./src/main/java/com/signalfx/tracing/examples/Application.java#L41)
+application]./src/main/java/com/signalfx/tracing/examples/Application.java#L41)
 also wraps a function in a subspan called `calculateOdds`:

 ```java